Preparing For Your Initial Consultation With A Family Law Attorney

 Tuesday, March 24th, 2009

-In a divorce proceeding, bifurcation is the division of the divorce into into two or more parts.
+In a divorce proceeding, bifurcation is the division of the divorce into two or more parts.
 In California, bifurcation is governed by California Family Law Code Section 2337.
 There are two types of bifurcation.
 In the first, the parties bifurcate the divorce by severing the issue of marital status from all other issues to obtain a “status-only divorce.”
 In the second, the parties bifurcate a single key issue from the rest of the case, and have a mini-trial to resolve that key issue.
 Both types of bifurcation can be especially useful to people getting divorced in today’s economic downturn.

-Bifurcation and Status-Only Divorces
+Bifurcation & Status-Only Divorces

 Certain parts of a divorce such as the division and valuation of property, child custody, child support and spousal support can take longer to resolve than we would like.
 This is equally true whether the parties are negotiating or are preparing for trial.
 They may bifurcate the issue of marital status and reserve the court’s jurisdiction over all other matters.
 This can give them the peace of mind knowing that they are divorced, can move on with their lives, and can even remarry, while knowing that they will have the time necessary to properly resolve the other divorce issues.